 If you like the beach, beach towns, fresh air, sun, sand, and are basically normal then you will appreciate this trip idea.
-You’ll need a mountain bike (preferably a fat tire bike), warm sunny day, a bike rack, and $10 for parking.
-Start From Robert Moses Park Field 5 parking lot and ride north back to the main car road and ride east towards the Light House.
+You’ll need a mountain bike (preferably a fat tire bike), a warm sunny day, a bike rack, and $10 for parking.
+Start your journey from the Robert Moses Park Field 5 parking lot and ride north back to the main car road and then ride east towards the Light House.
+Bikes are forbidden on the boardwalk.
 If you have a fat tire bike you can head south to the beach and ride the beach the whole way.
 You wont be able to drive through the narrow boardwalk toward the light house because its for pedestrians only.

 If you check the map you’ll see there is a dirt road that runs last the light house to the first Fire Island town of Kismet.
 If you don’t have a fat tire bike the loose sand on the way to kismet will be a pain in your ass.
 I assure you that once you reach Kismet the roads are much easier all the way to fair harbor and wont be loose sand. prepare to end your trip at around fair harbor unless you are prepared to trek through about a half mike of loose sand to ocean beach.

 – The trip is heavily weather dependent.
 If there’s possible rain in the forecast than you might want to scrap this plan.